jts272/pp1-happy-bees-cafe/README.md

   - To easily find the location of the cafe
   - To see what food is on offer
   - To view the price of the food on offer
-  - To see the eating in area
+  - To see the actual cafe
   - To see that there is an order function

 - Returning Visitor Goals: